Hiring an Employee Without a Company in China

 Paying employees’ individual income tax

-Local Chinese employees are taxed based on the balance of their monthly income once two items have been deducted: the employee’s social benefits contribution, and a standard deduction of RMB 3,500.
+Local Chinese employees are taxed based on the balance of their monthly income once three items have been subtracted: the employee’s social benefits contribution, a standard RMB 5,000 deduction, and any special additional deductions in income allowed under Chinese law.

-These above requirements for a legal entity in China are complicated further because the company must work with various government bureaus and deal with difficult paperwork.
+The above requirements for legal entities in China are further complicated because the company must work with several different government bureaus and deal with difficult paperwork.
 Instead of going through this tedious process, foreign companies often chose to use local HR providers such as HROne to outsource all HR and administrative requirements.

 Best Solutions to Hire Employees in China